Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 * If it doesn't have To Do comments, it should have Javadoc.
 Files in `com.example.exercises` and `org.example.exercises` may optionally have Hint comments.
-Any other type of comment should be removed in refactoring commits, if such a comment even makes into a fail or pass commit.
+Any other type of comment should be removed in refactoring commits, if such a comment even makes it into a fail or pass commit.
 Only exemption for now are the comments in `Asserters` explaining what that static class will not provide.
 * Each checked-in test class should provide some output that is distinct from that given by `TestRunner`.
 If nothing else occurs to you, simply have it output the names of the units being tested (like in automatically generated JUnit or TestNG tests in NetBeans).
 * Given my preference for shallow inheritance hierarchies, I'm more concerned with whether a unit returns a result or not.
-Therefore, at least in the Javadoc, units that return a result will be referred to as functions and units that don't return a result will be referred to as procedures.
+Therefore, at least in the Javadoc, units that return a result will be referred to as "functions" and units that don't return a result will be referred to as "procedures."
 The term "method" will only be used in connection to Java reflection.
 * As much as possible, inheritance hierarchies should be limited to four levels, e.g., `Object` extended by an abstract class that is extended by a concrete class that maybe is extended by a concrete subclass.
 Interfaces should not go